-In the event that you're forced to deal with the frontier that is kids biting – whether your child is the biter or the recipient of the bite – seize that opportunity to educate your child about proper mouth health.
-First off, help him see that the dentist is an ally and that regular check-ups aren't scary.
-That means setting the example by setting up regular preventative appointments to get your teeth cleaned twice a year.
+If you find yourself in a frontier that is kids biting – whether your child is the biter or the recipient of the bite – seize that opportunity to educate your child about proper mouth health.
+First, help them see that the dentist is an ally and that regular check-ups aren't scary.
+That means setting the example by setting up regular preventative appointments to get your teeth cleaned.

 - Accentuate the positive with your child.
-Compliment him during times of good behavior instead of scolding him when he misbehaves.
+Compliment them during times of good behavior instead of scolding them when they misbehave.

-- Again, biting can result from the inability to fully communicate.
-So find other methods to help your child deal with his emotions.
+Biting can result from the inability to communicate fully, so discover other methods to help your child express their emotions.
 Consulting a doctor or therapist is a good start if you're not sure about proper coping methods.
 Before long, your little ones will only be using their chompers for smiling and laughing.